View Elder Harris's Obituary on thedailyjournal.com and share memories

 He was a Manager in the Sears Tire Department and a member of United House of Prayer for All People in Vineland.

-He is survived by his children, Chanelle Harris and Bobby Lee Harris Jr.; 2 grandchildren; siblings, Priscilla Berry, Brenda Smith and Mary Millen; and a host of family and friends.
+He is survived by his wife Shirlene Harris; children, Chanelle Harris and Bobby Lee Harris Jr.; 2 grandchildren; siblings, Priscilla Berry, Brenda Smith and Mary Millen; and a host of family and friends.

 Service will be 10:30am Saturday, January 4, 2020 at United House of Prayer for All People, 413 N. 4th St., Vineland; viewing 9am-10:30am.
 Interment will be in Siloam Cemetery. www.edwardsandsonfuneralhome.com.